howdytony/portfolio/README.md

-# portfolio
+# Anthony Sudol
-user experience design and illustration
+is a User Experience Designer and Illustrator living in Chicago, IL.